SMILEY4/strategy-game/documentation/markdown/technical/api.md

               {
-                  "cityId": "String - the id of the city", "countryId": "String - the id of the owner-country", "tile": {
+                  "cityId": "String - the id of the city", "countryId": "String - the id of the owner-country", "provinceId": "String - the id of the province this city belongs to", "tile": {
                   	"tileId": "String - the id of the tile", "q": "Int - the q-coordinate of the tile", "r": "Int - the r-coordinate of the tile", },
                   "name": "String - the name of the city" }
+          ],
+          "provinces": [
+              {
+                  "provinceId": "String - the id of the province", "countryId": "String - the id of the owner country" }
           ]
       }